pylakey/aiotdlib/README.md

 > This wrapper is actual for **[TDLib v1.8.0 (fa8feef)](https://github.com/pylakey/td/commit/fa8feefed70d64271945e9d5fd010b957d93c8cd)**
 >
-> This package includes prebuilt TDLib binaries for macOS and Debian Buster.
+> This package includes prebuilt TDLib binaries for macOS (arm64) and Debian Buster (amd64, arm64).
 > You can use your own binary by passing `library_path` argument to `Client` class constructor.
 Make sure it's built from [this commit](https://github.com/tdlib/td/commit/fa8feefed70d64271945e9d5fd010b957d93c8cd).
 Compatibility with other versions of library is not guaranteed.

 ## Features